Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Introduction

-The article is organized as follows: Section~\ref{sec:problem} introduces the problem formulation and QUBO model.
-In Section~\ref{sec:simulation} we describe the benchmark and simulation setup, tested instances, performance metrics and overall workflow.
-The experimental results across small-, medium-, and large-scale instances are presented in Section~\ref{sec:results}.
-Finally, Section~\ref{sec:discussion} provides a discussion of the results along with the current limitations and outlines directions for future work.
+The article is organized as follows.
+Section~\ref{sec:problem} introduces the problem formulation and the corresponding QUBO model.
+Section~\ref{sec:simulation} describes the benchmark and simulation setup, including tested instances, performance metrics, and the overall workflow.
+The effectiveness of the proposed framework and its individual components is evaluated in Section~\ref{sec:results}, where we analyze scalability on large-scale instances and compare solver performance.
+Finally, Section~\ref{sec:discussion} discusses the results, outlines current limitations, and highlights directions for future work.